thoughtram/blog/gatsby/content/blog/string-vs-str-in-rust/index.md

 See it in action [here](https://play.rust-lang.org/?version=stable&mode=debug&edition=2018&gist=0fd3fcd6a4a00fdebf30844a15fe6f52)!

 That's it!
 I hope this article was useful.
+There's an [interesting discussion on Reddit](https://www.reddit.com/r/rust/comments/fcuq8x/understanding_string_and_str_in_rust/) about this content as well!
 Let me know what you think or what you would like to learn about next [on twitter](https://twitter.com/PascalPrecht) or sign up for the [Rust For JavaScript Developers](/categories/rust) mailing list!